mratanusarkar/NodeJS-ProgressBar/README.md

 # Planned features for upcoming version
 TODO: add examples in readme for forEach, for/in, for/of, do/while and other types of loops in js and node <br>
 TODO: add support for async loops in js and node <br>
-TODO: add support for macOS <br>
+TODO: add support for Indeterminate loops in js and node <br>
-TODO: make the cli ui even better <br>
+TODO: add features to make the cli UI even better <br>
+TODO: add color and spinner if the running console/cli supports colorization <br>
+TODO: improve the sound alert and support for all OS without any package dependency <br>
+TODO: replace sound alert system to something different and useful (based on community feedback!) <br>
+(as the sound feature is not that useful for systems running in server, vm or pipeline based applications)